Current position December 2021

 - put up site notices in the immediate vicinity of the site

-- advertise the application in The Argus
+- advertised the application in The Argus

 The easiest way for people to comment on the application and to receive updates on key milestones is to register with our planning system.